 On Srinagar Leh Highway, the dhabhas at Drass server some delicious food.
 At Kargil, I never found good food in the restaurants or market except for the hotel kitchens.
 The restaurant at Lamayuru serves amazingly delicious food, slow service but worth it.

 Q8.
 Can I find vegetarian food in Leh Ladakh?

-As you move from Leh for sightseeing in Ladakh, you anyways have to get the food packed from the hotels who have kitchens which are not restricted to just vegetarian food.
-So, if you are too much worried about finding just 100% pure vegetarian restaurant outside Leh, I really doubt that you will survive without carrying your own food.
+As you move from Leh for sightseeing in Ladakh, you anyways have to get the food packed from the hotels who have kitchens that are not restricted to just vegetarian food.
+So, if you are too much worried about finding just 100% pure vegetarian restaurant outside Leh, I doubt that you will survive without carrying your own food.

 When traveling from Srinagar to Leh, you should be able to find good vegetarian food at Srinagar, Sonamarg, Drass, Kargil, Lamayuru, Mulbekh towns.
 Rajma Rice at Drass is something not to be missed 🙂 🙂

 And on Manali Leh Highway, you should find vegetarian food at Khoksar, Sissu, Keylong, Jispa, Darcha, Sarchu, Pang, Rumtse and Upshi.
-But again, once you leave Manali, finding 100% pure vegetarian restaurant or dhabha on Manali Leh Highway will be tough as rest of the places.
+But again, once you leave Manali, finding 100% pure vegetarian restaurant or dhabha on Manali Leh Highway will be tough as the rest of the places.

 Permits – ILP, PAP & Rohtang Pass Permit

-This section should answer all your questions about many different permits required a trip to Ladakh.
+This section should answer all your questions about many different permits required for a trip to Ladakh.
 Once, you go through these questions you will understand what permits are required to make a complete Ladakh trip.

 Q9.
 What are the permits required for Leh Ladakh trip?